aachen-investment-club/quant-trading-competition/HOST_GUIDE.md

     # Path to the test data you will upload
     testdata_key            = "hidden/comp_data.csv"

-    # Comma-separated list of product IDs in your test data
-    universe_csv            = "EURUSD,PRODUCT_B"
     ```

 2.  **Deploy Infrastructure**: Run Terraform from the `infra/` directory.